Steam Frame: History

-Ars Technica reported from internal sources that Valve had multiple prototypes for a new VR headset in development, including a PC-based headset that would succeed the Valve Index, as well as a standalone headset similar to Oculus Quest.
-In 2021, updates to the SteamVR runtimes began adding references to a device codenamed "Deckard", as well as functionality (especially on the ARM Linux version of SteamVR) of relevance to standalone VR headsets.
-In September 2025, it was reported that Valve had filed for trademarks on the name "Steam Frame" in reference to gaming hardware.
+In 2021, Ars Technica reported from internal sources that Valve had multiple prototypes for a new VR headset, including a PC-based headset that would directly succeed the Valve Index, as well as a standalone headset similar to Oculus Quest.
+Over the course of the year, updates to the SteamVR runtimes began to add references to a device codenamed "Deckard", as well as functionality of relevance to standalone VR headsets.
+These changes were especially apparent on the ARM Linux builds of SteamVR.
+In September 2024, it was reported via data from SteamDB that Valve had been testing games on an AArch64 platform using FEX and the Waydroid runtimes, including VR titles.